Centurion774477/Yakima/README.md

 `infer number = 96;`

+If you plan on compiling Yakima into PHP, you can optionally omit the type entirely because it's purely cosmetic.
+This isn't advised, however, if you are targeting C#.

+For example:

+`number = 2004`

 Comments are initiated with the ° (degree) symbol.
 On macOS, you can get this by pressing option-shift-8.
 Unicode: U+00B0